 But a truly strong economy must be sustainable too:

-- The coalition launched the world’s first Green Investment Bank and locked investment in low-carbon energy into energy markets through the Energy Act and has created a record number of green jobs.
+- Lib Dem ministers launched the world’s first Green Investment Bank and locked investment in low-carbon energy into energy markets through the Energy Act and has created a record number of green jobs.
+Since the Lib Dems left government investment in renewables has slumped by 40% according to The Economist.

 - The coalition created more than 2 million new apprenticeships, 2,610 of them in Cheltenham, building skills for the future